AdobeDocs/marketo.pt-BR/help/marketo/getting-started/quick-wins/get-set-up-and-add-a-person.md

 ## Etapa 1: Faça logon no Marketo {#step-log-in-to-marketo}

-1. [Faça logon no ](https://app.marketo.com) Marketing usando as credenciais recebidas por email.
+1. [Faça logon no Marketo](https://app.marketo.com) usando as credenciais recebidas por email.

    ![](assets/one.png)